reefland/ansible-zfs_on_root/README.md

   * If encryption is enabled, LUKS is used to encrypt Swap partitions
 * Native ZFS Encryption Support
 * UEFI and Legacy Booting supported (can even switch between them)
+* Secure Boot key signing for enrolled images of rEFInd and ZFSbootMenu.
+  * [sbctl](https://github.com/Foxboron/sbctl) is used to manage setup and configuration of signing keys.
 * Support for [Ubuntu Hardware Enablement](https://ubuntu.com/kernel/lifecycle) (newer kernel and hardware support)
 * Multiple non-root user account creation (each user gets own ZFS dataset)
 * Customized SSH Configuration Options